brandonawagner/fetch/README.md

 ## First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
 To review this data, I used [main.py](main.py) to transform and load the database into my database.

-My ERG diagram is below.
+My ERD diagram is below.

 ![alt text](files/fetch_erd.png)

 This database is optimized for OLTP (Online transaction processing).

-You can view my Create Table scripts with indexes and constraints [here](files/fetch_createtables.sql) I was unable to put foreign key constraints _everywhere_ I felt it was necessary due to issues in the data that I mention in [the Data Quality Analysis file](data_quality_analysis.pdf).
+You can view my Create Table scripts with indexes and constraints [here](files/fetch_createtables.sql) I was unable to put foreign key constraints _everywhere_.
+I felt it was necessary due to issues in the data that I mention in [the Data Quality Analysis file](data_quality_analysis.pdf).

 ## Second: Write queries that directly answer predetermined questions from a business stakeholder